-A good night’s sleep is critical for the well-being of babies.
-If your baby wakes up frequently and stays awake for hours into the night, it could hamper their growth and cause developmental delays.
+A good night’s sleep is crucial for the well-being of babies.
+However, you may feel defeated in your parenting attempts if you find your baby waking up every hour or staying awake for hours into the night.
+Additionally, it can hamper their growth and cause delays in child development.

-Read on as we tell you the possible reasons why your baby wakes up frequently at night and give you a few tips to help your baby sleep longer.
+Keep reading to understand the possible reasons why your baby wakes up frequently at night and for some tips to improve sleep quality and help your baby sleep longer.

 Why Don’t Some Babies Sleep Longer?